Small Business Funding

 Owner organizing tax paperwork

 A tax lien makes funding harder, but it is not always a dead end.
-Some lenders will work with an active lien if your revenue is strong and you have a plan to address it.
+Some funders will work with an active lien if your revenue is strong and you have a plan to address it.

-How lenders view a tax lien
+How funders view a tax lien

 What they want to see is that the business is healthy now and that the lien is being managed rather than ignored.